nikolamar/war-game/README.md

 - cards value are A=1 1, 2, 3...
 J=12, Q=13, K=14
 - if two or more players have same card then player who played it last takes it all
 - don't return taken cards in game
-- game ends when players are left without any card, don't deal cards that are left in deck
+- game ends when players have no cards, don't deal cards that are left in deck
 - player with more cards is winner (if there are players with sam biggest sum they all wins).

 ## Tehnical details: